 JICS was originally started in 1999 but has now been relaunched as an academic journal with its own dedicated web site.
 All the articles published from April 2008 onwards are available as individual PDFs.
 In addition you can search the site for titles, keywords, authors and abstracts.

-The October issue of JICS will be published and available online on 24th October.
+During 2014 issues of JICS will be published and available online on 23rd January, 23rd April, 23rd July and 23rd October.